This article expands on what I wrote several years ago in Each database table requires its own class.

 Why not?
 Each table is a separate entity in the database, with its own structure and its own business rules, so why shouldn't I create a separate class to encapsulate this information?
 It has to go somewhere, so where would you put it?
 Besides, creating a new table class is very easy with my framework:

 Once I have created the class for that table I can then use the generate PHP script facility in my Data Dictionary to create as many user transactions as is necessary to deal with that table.
 Each transaction can be run immediately from the framework.
-These will perform the basic operations after which the developer can add in as many customisations as is necessary.
+These will perform the basic operations after which the developer can add in as many customisations as is necessary by inserting code into the relevant "hook" methods.

 No I don't.
 If I need to change a table's structure I deal with it in three simple steps: